vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 NVDA, on the other hand, is a free screen reader for Windows, and it's my screen reader of choice when I want to test on a Windows machine.
-It's more popular and more maintained than ChromeVox, so I'd highly recommend it.
+It's more popular and more maintained than ChromeVox.

 Download NVDA or learn more at [the NVDA homepage][nvda].
 Install or learn more about ChromeVox at [ChromeVox's Chrome Web Store page][chromevox].